 To Fix the East River, Recognize the Source

-The strait, churned by tides, separating Manhattan and Queens was always called a river.
+The strait, churned by tides, separating Manhattan and Queens was always known as a river.
 And in earlier times, it was sometimes the Sound River.
 (It connects with Long Island Sound.)
 But for most of its life, it was the East.

 As a tidal straight, the East River churns centuries of waste back and forth, never getting rid of them.